Probing Predictions on OOD Images via Nearest Categories: NCG for Unseen Classes

 \subsection{The Role of the Training Procedure}

-We next ask whether changing the robustness regions $P_i$ when optimizing the loss in Eq.~(\ref{eq:main}) can change NCG accuracy.
+We next ask whether changing the robustness regions $P_i$ when optimizing the loss in \cref{eq:main} can change NCG score.
 TRADES enforces smoothness in a region $P_i$ that is to be a fixed radius $r$ norm ball around each training example.
-Enforcing smoothness on fixed radius norm balls may not ensure good NCG accuracy.
-Figure~\ref{fig:regions}~(c) shows an example -- here, the purple points are closer to the orange cluster on the left and further from the orange cluster on the right.
+Enforcing smoothness on fixed radius norm balls may not ensure good NCG score. \cref{fig:regions_c} shows an example -- here, the purple points are closer to the orange cluster on the left and further from the orange cluster on the right.
 If we only enforce smoothness on a uniform ball (TRADES), the decision boundary for the purple points does not extend right enough.
 We explore making the classifier smooth in regions $P_i$ that \emph{adapt to the geometry of the dataset}.

-\mypara{Sub-Voronoi Region.} Can we use the 1-NN classifier as a guide to actively improve NCG accuracy?
+\mypara{Sub-Voronoi Region.} Can we use the 1-NN classifier as a guide to actively improve NCG score?
 While we do not see OOD inputs at training, we can encourage all points $\x$ that are closer to a training point $(\x_i, y_i)$ than to any other training point with a different label to be assigned to label $y_i$.
 In other words, we could set $P_i$ to be the Voronoi region of $\x_i$ in the union of $(\x_i, y_i)$ and all other training points whose labels are different from $y_i$.
-We call this the {\em{sub-Voronoi region}} of $(\x_i, y_i)$.
-Figure \ref{fig:regions}(a) shows an example.
+We call this the {\em{sub-Voronoi region}} of $(\x_i, y_i)$. \cref{fig:regions_a} shows an example.

-Figures \ref{fig:regions} (b), (c), (d) show how different training methods change the decision regions.
+\cref{fig:regions_b,fig:regions_c,fig:regions_d} show how different training methods change the decision regions.
 Note that the yellow points are never seen during training or testing (they are just for illustration of hypothetical OOD inputs).
-We draw the decision boundary for three methods -- natural, TRADES, and training with $P_i$ set to the sub-Voronoi region in~\eqref{eq:main}.
+We draw the decision boundary for three methods -- natural, TRADES, and training with $P_i$ set to the sub-Voronoi region in~\cref{eq:main}.
 All three perform well on in-distribution examples; however, unlike TRADES, optimizing over the sub-Voronoi region classifies all of the OOD examples with their nearest categories by putting the purple boundary in the correct location.